Fort Collins Car Accident Attorney

 Major injuries, such as brain injury and spinal cord damage, can have lifelong consequences for those who suffer from them.
-As such, it can be difficult to determine the appropriate level of compensation for future medical expenses, lost wages, and pain and suffering.
-The Fort Collins car accident attorneys at Cannon Hadfield Stieben & Doutt, LLC, are familiar with these types of injuries, and we can help you receive the appropriate amount of payout, allowing you to focus on recovery and getting your life back on track.
+Unfortunately some severe crashes from car and truck accidents end in wrongful death accidents.
+As such, it can be difficult to determine the appropriate level of financial compensation for future medical expenses, lost wages, and pain and suffering.
+The Fort Collins car accident attorneys at Cannon Law, are familiar with these types of injuries, and we can help you receive the appropriate amount of payout and we examine pertinent medical records, allowing you to focus on recovery and getting your life back on track.

-Though car accidents are common, they are also almost always preventable.
-Unfortunately, many accidents are the result of driver negligence.
-Some of the most common causes of car accidents are:
+Though auto accidents are common, they are also almost always preventable.
+Unfortunately, many collisions are the result of driver negligence.
+Some of the most common causes are: